Egypt men's national handball team

-The Egyptian national handball team is the national handball team of Egypt, which represents Egypt in international matches.
+The Egypt men's national handball team is the national handball team of Egypt, which represents Egypt in international matches.
 It is supervised by the Egyptian Handball Federation.
 Egypt was the first non-European team to reach the semifinals of the World Championships, and the first African team to reach the semifinals in the Olympic tournament.
+Egypt national team has now the record of the most African Championships tied with Tunisia.

 Egypt men handball team is widely regarded as the finest handball team in Africa.